chirathlv/Churn-Prediction-App/README.md

 # Run the App

 Clone the repo first and then cd into the repo.
 Then execute below command to run the App.
+You can experiment with a test dataset `churn_customer_batch.csv` located at `Data` folder in the repo.

 `streamlit run app.py`